 Of course TNS has quite a number of lawyer members.
 In the old days, whenever a legal question arose that concerned TNS, an informal poll among those lawyers willing to weigh in was taken and then acted accordingly.
 This seemed to be a bit too informal, and although we do not expect to get sued anytime soon, it is good to have a member acting as our Legal Counsel.

-Currently the position is held by Stephen C. Swift, who is at the same time Member-at-Large and thereby member of the ExCom.
+Since 2009 the position is held by Stephen C. Swift, who has been a Member-at-Large and thereby member of the ExCom for many years as well.

 If you have no idea what a Psychometrician might be, then you’re in good company.
 Few people know.
 But the position is essential for TNS, as we keep very high admission standards.
 So we need an expert who keeps an eye on new IQ tests (whether they are suitable for TNS), on old IQ tests (whether they are compromized and cannot be accepted anymore) and generally advises the other officers in issues related to IQ testing.